mongodb/mongo-php-driver/CONTRIBUTING.md

 **Installation**

 You can either download and install the source manually, or you can install the extension with:

     pecl install mongodb

 or update with:

     pecl upgrade mongodb

 Windows binaries are available on PECL: http://pecl.php.net/package/mongodb
 ```

+> **Note:** If this is an alpha or beta release, the installation examples
+> should append the stability to the package name (e.g. "mongodb-beta").

 The URL for the list of resolved JIRA issues will need to be updated with each
 release.
 You may obtain the list from